 - Let sit on pan for 2 minutes then remove to a wire rack to cool

-*Once you put these in a tupperware, they get kind of sticky.
+*Once you put these in a tupperware, they’re not quite as good.
 So, I make them in small batches (refrigerating the leftover dough) and just leave them out until they are eaten.

 Do you have something you bake that officially signals fall to you?
 Pumpkin cookies and pumpkin bread are my must-bakes before it’s really fall for me.